enzosaracen/ptpatch/README.md

 - `int pid`
     - PID of the current tracee.
 - `struct user_regs_struct regs`
     - Register state of the current tracee, modifications will be applied to the tracee after the hook returns.
+It should be noted for syscall hooks that the syscall number is in `regs.orig_rax`.
 - `int exit_now`
     - If set to a non-zero value, the tracer will exit immediately after the hook returns.
+- `int kill_all_on_exit`
+    - If set to a non-zero value, the tracer will kill all tracees upon exiting.
+Set to `1` by default.
 - `int should_detach`
     - If set to a non-zero value, the tracer will detach from the current tracee after the hook returns. `should_detach` is set to `0` by default, with the [exception of status breakpoints.](##status)
 - `int focus_pid`